Hala-CS1/Access.Control.Mini.Vending.Machine/README.md

-# Digital Logic Design Project
+# Access Control & Mini Vending Machine

 This is a group project for the Digital Logic Design course.